appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 **Verification**

-L1 & L2: Review the provided information to verify that the app is
+L1 & L2: Review the provided information to verify: